Putin mulls recognizing separatist eastern Ukrainian regions - NewsBreak

 The language from Moscow and Washington was more cautious, but neither side denied a meeting is under discussion.

+During the Kremlin meeting, several top officials spoke skeptically about a possible summit, saying it was unlikely to yield any results.

-U.S. national security adviser Jake Sullivan said the administration has always been ready to talk to avert a war — but was also prepared to respond to any attack.
+U.S. national security adviser Jake Sullivan, meanwhile, said the administration has always been ready to talk to avert a war — but was also prepared to respond to any attack.

 “So when President Macron asked President Biden yesterday if he was prepared in principle to meet with President Putin, if Russia did not invade, of course President Biden said yes," he told NBC's “Today” show on Monday.
 "But every indication we see on the ground right now in terms of the disposition of Russian forces is that they are, in fact, getting prepared for a major attack on Ukraine.”